Baccharis pilularis — Coyote Brush

 Sometimes known as chaparral broom or more commonly, coyote brush, Baccharis pilularis is part of the sunflower family (Asteraceae), even though it looks nothing like a sunflower.
 While it is perhaps the most common and widespread shrub in coastal sage scrub and chaparral plant communities in northern and central California, coyote brush is used less frequently in cultivation than it could be.

-Valuable for its ability to flourish in a wide range of conditions, it is drought tolerant, deer resistant, tolerates poor soil, and while best suited to full sun, will take some shade as well.
-It requires good drainage and moderate summer watering to become established, and monthly in subsequent seasons, to stay green.
-Coyote Brush, like many native plants, hates dust.
+Valuable for its ability to flourish in a wide range of conditions, it is drought tolerant, deer resistant, tolerant of poor soil, and while best suited to full sun, takes some shade as well.
+It requires good drainage and moderate summer watering to become established, then monthly irrigation in subsequent seasons to stay green.
+Coyote brush enjoys a periodic hosing down since, like many native plants, it disdains dust.